Updated on August 25th, 2022 by Bob Ciura

 #56 Enterprise Value to EBITDA

-There is significant evidence that the Enterprise Value to EBITDA ratio is one of the two best valuation metric.
+There is significant evidence that the Enterprise Value to EBITDA ratio is one of the two best valuation metrics.
 It has historically outperformed the following metrics:

 - Enterprise value to free cash flow